HigherOrderCO/Kind/spec.md

 ## Consistency

-Formality is based on the Elementary Affine Calculus (EAC), which is a terminating untyped language.
+EATT is based on the Elementary Affine Calculus (EAC), which is a terminating untyped language.
 On EAC, it is impossible to express never-ending terms such as `(λx. (x x) λx. (x x))` due to its reduction rules (i.e., independent of a type system).
 That means contradictions such as Russel's Paradox naturally can't be expressed.
 For that reason, we enable powerful type-level features such as mutual recursion and `Type : Type`, under the hypothesis that those won't cause an inconsistency.
-We're currently studying Formality to verify if that hypothesis actually holds.
-Obviously, only once that study is complete and Formality is properly formalized it can be considered a proper proof language.
+We're currently studying EATT to verify if that hypothesis actually holds.
+Obviously, only once that study is complete and EATT is properly formalized it can be considered a proper proof language.

 ## Relationship with Cedille